stoeps13/connections-doc/source/admin/admin/r_admin_common_props_wsadmin.md

 search.ejb.cluster
 :   Name of the cluster on which the application is running in a network deployment.
 This property is used for JNDI lookups in cluster environments to ensure failover and load balancing on lookups.

+    !!! note
-    **Note:** This property has no default value and must not be modified.
+    This property has no default value and must not be modified.

 search.ejb.port
 :   Port number of the application server instance on the first node of the cluster that hosts this application.
 This information is used during JNDI lookups.
 This value is usually 2809 but might be different if port 2809 is already in use.